AbdulazizAlaa/FixPhase/WorkFlow.md

 ##Workflow with Shortcuts

-Here we will use the shortcuts we added [here](#shortcuts) to simplify our workflow
+Here we will use the shortcuts we added [here](#shortcuts) to simplify our workflow.

+So when evenr you want to work on something do the following (replace `featurename` with a descriptive name):

-1. `git startf featurename`
+1. Go to repo location in git bash and type `git startf featurename`
-2. finish your code and commit regularly to your local branch
+2. Finish your code and commit regularly to your local branch
-3. `git pushf featurename`
+3. Type `git pushf featurename` to push feature.
-4. go to github and issue pull request
+4. Go to github and issue pull request as in steps [10-11-12] in [workflow](#workflow-shortcuts-exist-)
-5. wait your feature to get reviewed by maintainers and wait for it to get accepted.
+5. Wait your feature to get reviewed by maintainers and wait for it to get accepted.
 In the meanwhile you can start to work on new feature by following step 1-5.
-6. `git finishf featurename`
+6. When done, type `git finishf featurename` to update your master and remove the branch.

 [return to TOC](#table-of-contents)